cnazemi/CSE110Lab1/index.md

 [Check out this funny CS MEME!](meme.PNG)

-### A little about me:

-I'm a junior Computer Science student who is very passionate about software engineering and development.
-I'm seeking to apply the Computer Science skills developed during my experiences to help improve the world we live in.

 This is my first Github Pages and to do it, I had to use git operations such as:
 ```
 git clone